Eyewitness news analyst calls death of al-Baghdadi a ‘major accomplishment’

 He also cautions against basking in the victory too long.

-Centracchio says the administration needs to be aware of is other terrorists groups who might become embolden by Saturday’s taken down of the ISIS leader.
+Centracchio says the administration needs to be aware of is other terrorist groups who might become embolden by Saturday’s take down of the ISIS leader.

 Members of the Rhode Island delegation are also reacting to the news of the death of Abu Bakr al-Baghdadi.